Executive Director Program

 2:45 p.m.–3:45 p.m.

-Designed specifically with executive directors in mind, this session will cover:
+Designed specifically for executive directors and association leaders, this session will cover:

 • How hotel sales, events, and catering collaborate behind the scenes

-• What each department is measured on and why that matters to your negotiation
+• What each department is measured on and why that matters in negotiations

-• Smart ways to negotiate rates, F&B minimums, upgrades, and concessions
+• Smart approaches to negotiating rates, F&B minimums, upgrades, and concessions

-• Common pressure points and how to avoid them
+• Common pressure points and how to avoid unnecessary conflict

-• How to build long-term partnerships that benefit both your organization and the hotel
+• Ways to build long-term partnerships that benefit both your organization and the hotel

 Speakers